CQBinh/jc-cipher/README.md

 ## jc-cipher
-`jc-cipher` is a simple tool to encode and decode your file.
+`jc-cipher` is a simple tool to encode and decode your file with your own password.

 ## Installation
 ```